quantcast/qfs/wiki/Developer-Documentation.md

 are running this from a partition that is nearly full, the test may fail.
 Please refer to `maxSpaceUtilizationThreshold` in [[Configuration Reference]].

+#### Writing Tests
+C++ tests are stored in `src/cc/tests`.
+QFS uses [Google Test][gt] as its testing framework.
+Unit tests which test specific functionality in a function or library can simply use a bare test, e.g. `TEST(Foo, Bar)`.
+However, all integration tests (tests which interact with the metaserver or chunkserver) should use test fixtures, subclassing the `QFSTest` class.
+For example, you could add a new test class like so:

+    #include <gtest/gtest.h>
+    #include "tests/integtest.h"

+    class FooTest : public QFSTest {
+    public:
+        virtual void SetUp() { ... }
+        virtual void TearDown() { ... }
+    };

+    TEST_F(FooTest, TestBar) {
+        ...
+    }

+Furthermore, you should place tests in the corresponding directory for which functionality you are testing.
+For example, if you are testing functionality for code stored in the `libclient` directory, place the tests in `src/cc/tests/libclient`.
+Either a unit or integration test should be added for each functionality change to QFS.
+Please see the tests in `src/cc/tests` for some examples on how QFS has already implemented various tests.

 ### Developing a C++ client
 To develop a c++ client, see the sample code in the `examples/cc/qfssample_main.cc` file.
 The QFS client library API is